roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ![123dd](https://live.staticflickr.com/65535/53357624893_d081aed907_b.jpg)

-As the length increases, the wrinkling of the plate decreases.
+As the length increases, the wrinkling of the beam decreases.

 ### 3.3.
 Determination of {{< katex >}}L_{GL} {{< /katex >}}